 The view name is derived from the current connection - for example ‘Render View [3dsMax|V-Ray]’

-This view is displayed by default using Connections that support this feature
+This view is displayed by default using Connections that can support this feature, but it is renderer specific.

 This view is not displayed by default when using HDR Light Studio standalone